Battle of Mạo Khê

-The Battle of Mạo Khê (Mạo Khê, [mâːwˀ xē]), occurring from March 23 to March 28, 1951, was a significant engagement in the First Indochina War between the French Union and the Việt Minh.
-The French Union forces, led by World War II hero Jean de Lattre de Tassigny, inflicted a defeat on Việt Minh forces, which were commanded by General Võ Nguyên Giáp.
-The French Union victory, however, was not decisive and the Việt Minh would attack again shortly afterwards.
+The Battle of Mạo Khê (Mạo Khê, [mâːwˀ xē]), occurring from March 23 to March 28, 1951, was a significant engagement in the First Indochina War between the French Union and the communist Việt Minh.
+The French Union forces, including the French Far East Expeditionary Corps and Vietnamese National Army, led by World War II hero Jean de Lattre de Tassigny, inflicted a defeat on Việt Minh forces, which were commanded by General Võ Nguyên Giáp.
+However this victory of the French Union (France and State of Vietnam) against the Việt Minh, unlike their success in Vĩnh Yên before, was not decisive.
+The Việt Minh would attack again shortly afterwards.

 Prelude

 After suffering a heavy setback at the Battle of Vĩnh Yên, Giáp decided to attack the port of Hải Phòng, the centerpiece of French logistics.
 Giáp planned to breach the French defenses at Mạo Khê, which was about 20 miles north of the port.
 He hoped that the fresh 316th Division, supported by diversionary attacks from the 304th and 320th divisions, would be enough to break the French.

 Mạo Khê was poorly defended.
 It was encircled by a series of outposts, with the town itself held by an armored car platoon of the Moroccan Colonial Infantry.
 The Mạo Khê coal mine was located 1,000 meters (3,300 feet) to the north of the town and was garrisoned by a company of partisans commanded by a Vietnamese lieutenant and three French NCOs.
 To the east of the town, a company from the 30th Senegalese Composite Battalion guarded a fortified Roman Catholic church.
 In total, the French had about 400 troops.